AlexOlza/DA-enhanced-searchlight/README.md

 # Domain Adaptation-Enhanced Searchlight: Enabling brain decoding from visual perception to mental imagery

 This repository contains the full code for the paper "Domain Adaptation-Enhanced Searchlight: Enabling brain decoding from visual perception to mental imagery" (Olza A., Soto D., Santana R., 2024).
+The paper introduces the :sparkles: DA-enhanced searchlight :sparkles:, which integrates Domain Adaptation (DA) into the searchlight procedure ([Kriegeskorte et al., 2006](https://www.pnas.org/doi/10.1073/pnas.0600244103)) to increase the accuracy of local neighborhood classifiers for fMRI data when applied to scenarios with a distribution shift.

+# Research contributions :boom:

+- Evaluation of several DA methods in a cross-domain brain decoding task, in real fMRI data
+- Integration of DA into the searchlight procedure

+# Software contributions :computer:

+- A function that performs DA-enhanced searchlight, inspired in the [Nilearn](https://nilearn.github.io/stable/index.html) searchlight and using [ADAPT](https://github.com/adapt-python/adapt) DA estimators.

 ## Repository structure :seedling: